-The word "resume" is a French word meaning short story, brief overview, or summary.
+The word "resume" is a French word meaning short story, a brief overview, or summary.
 The content can be developed and presented as a paper document or retained online.
-It is to show accomplishments, skills, work history, health care abilities, interests, and goals to be presented in one or two pages.
+It shows accomplishments, skills, work history, health care abilities, interests, and goals to be presented in one or two pages.

-Clearly identify why a chosen health care facility/organization should hire you.
-Prepare a resume to be a personal document that is designed to identify a desire and readiness to become an ambassador for health care standards by performing learned nursing behaviors.
+Identify why a chosen health care facility/organization should hire you.
+Prepare a resume to be a personal document designed to identify a desire and readiness to become an ambassador for health care standards by performing learned nursing behaviors.
 The resume is a recorded history of health care work and nursing interests!
 Online documentation of resume content is an option for updating employers.